 What is mediation?

-Mediation is an opportunity for people to talk and make their own decisions on what to do next, with the help of a mediator, who is neutral.
+Mediation is an opportunity for people to talk together with the help of a neutral mediator and make their own decisions on what to do next.

 I don’t think mediation will work for us.

 Most people DON’T think mediation will work for them.
 They are skeptical about trying to talk things out one more time.
 Most don’t trust the other person.
 They think, “If we were going to be able to talk things out, we would have DONE that already.
 We’re past that.
 Communication is worse than ever now.
 It’s hopeless.”

 Skepticism and doubt are common initially.
 But they don’t predict what will happen in mediation since over 70% of the people who mediate reach agreement on all or most of the issues.
 Most of them are surprised they can talk things out.
 And relieved.

 It depends.
 If you have a couple of matters to resolve, you may need just one two-hour mediation session.
 If you are using mediation to make decisions on a range of matters, and if you need to gather more information, it might take from two to six sessions.
 It’s up to you.

 You decide what you’ll talk about, when the session is over, whether to come back.
 In mediation, what happens is up to you.